-The national park is one of the most selling destinations in Uganda, it is one of the rare places to see all the big five including lions, elephants, buffaloes and leopards, it contains a rich biodiversity of animal and plant species from the savannah grasslands, borassus palms, tickets and bushes, river rine woodlands and forests, throughout the national park are a number of activities visitors can engage in as below:
+The national park is one of the most selling destinations in Uganda.
+It is one of the rare places to see all the big five including lions, elephants, buffaloes and leopards, it contains a rich biodiversity of animal and plant species from the savannah grasslands, borassus palms, tickets and bushes, riverine woodlands and forests, throughout the national park are a number of activities visitors can engage in as below:

 Tourism Attractions in Murchison Falls National Park

-Murchison falls national park is blessed with beautiful flora and fauna in the national park, it boosts with 76 mammal species for example elephants, lions, leopards, warthogs, buffaloes, Jackson Harte beasts, oribi, water backs, bush backs, giraffes, primates like chimpanzee and the olive baboons to mention a few and over 451 birds some of which are endemic to the Albertine rift valley.
-The parks vegetative cover comprises of forests, rivers, open savannah, borassus palms, acacia trees, thicket and riverine forests
+It boasts 76 mammal species, including elephants, lions, leopards, warthogs, buffaloes, Jackson Harte beasts, oribi, waterbacks, bushbacks, giraffes, primates like chimpanzee and the olive baboons to name a few, and over 451 bird species, some of which are endemic to the Albertine rift valley.
+The national park also has beautiful flora and fauna.
+The park’s vegetation is made up of thicket and riverine woods, borassus palms, acacia trees, open savannah, and rivers.

-Budongo forest is also knownas mahogany forest the whole of east Africa, featuring 9 primate species that include the chimpanzee, 26 mammals and over 300 species of birds and butterflies found in the northern part of Uganda, the forest is an important birding destination on the escarpment of lake albert tracking chimpanzee is done in the budongo forest and the only place to see mahogany in Murchison falls national park and many other tree species.
+In addition to having 9 primate species, including the chimpanzee, 26 mammal species, and more than 300 species of birds and butterflies in the northern part of Uganda, Budongo Forest is also known as the Mahogany Forest of East Africa.
+Chimpanzee tracking is done in the Budongo Forest, which is also the only place to see mahogany in Murchison Falls National Park and many other tree species.

-Lake Albert Nile delta area, a point at which the Nile flows into the lake, it’s a habitat to many birds for example the African fish eagle, egrets, goose ducks for many birding safaris, many birds are spotted here and home to some aquatic life on a lucky day one might spot the famous shoe bill in this region.
+The Lake Albert Nile delta area, where the Nile empties into the lake, is a haven for many birds, including the African fish eagle, egrets, goose ducks, and home to some aquatic life.
+On a lucky day, one might even see the fabled shoe bill in this area.

 Where to Stay in Murchison Falls National Park

-Bakers lodge is a lead luxury facility in Murchison falls national park presenting clear views of the river Nile, it’s part of the wild exclusive camps attaining its name from the European explorer sir Samuel baker who first discovered the falls on Nile, the lodge is situated on the southern bank set with a private area with access to the river each of the individual thatched safari tents is raised from the ground, maximum privacy is maintained in the large airy rooms.
+The name Bakers Lodge comes from the European explorer Sir Samuel Baker, who made the first discovery of the Nile’s falls.
+The lodge is located on the southern bank of the river, set with a private area with access to the river, and each of the individual thatched safari tents is raised from the ground, maintaining maximum privacy in the large, airy rooms.

-The national park is full of amazing places to stay fitting to your budget of liking which can be visited all year round, the parks best time is during the dry season of December –January and June to September it is the peak season to most tourists and always advisable to book accommodation in advance to avoid any kind of inconveniences during a safari.
+The national park is full of incredible places to stay that fit your budget and preferences and can be visited all year round, but the best time to visit is between December and January and June to September, when it’s the busiest time of year for tourists.
+It’s always advisable to reserve lodging in advance to prevent any type of inconveniences while on a safari.

 Best Time to Visit Murchison Falls National Park.